GoogleChrome/web.dev/src/site/content/en/building-a-split-button-component/index.md

 ### Split button clicks

-Finally, if the user clicks, taps or keyboard interacts with the buttons, the application needs to perform the appropriate action.
+Finally, if the user clicks, taps, or keyboard interacts with the buttons, the application needs to perform the appropriate action.
 Event bubbling is used again here, but this time on the `.gui-split-button` container, to catch button clicks from a child popup or the primary action.